 For this reason, the payroll co-funding scheme will continue to be made available for visitor accommodation businesses until 30 September.
-After this date, those businesses will no longer be able to apply for the payroll co-funding scheme.
-The new visitor accommodation grant scheme will be made available from this date instead, and eligible businesses will be required to apply for this scheme well in advance of this date.
+After this date, for those businesses, the payroll co-funding scheme will be replaced with a new visitor accommodation grant scheme and eligible businesses are required to apply for this scheme well in advance of the start date.

 The overall cost of supporting this sector was estimated to be £6.5m under the plans announced on 26th June.
 However, the 3 month extension to the end of September for the payroll co-funding scheme has meant the amount available to the grant scheme will need to be reviewed and in all likelihood revised.